3 Signs Of An Overpriced House That Potential Buyers Need To Know

-Buying an overpriced home is a mistake you most certainly want to avoid.
-One of the pains of homeownership is building equity in your investment – buying an overpriced home will make building equity a difficult task.
+Buying an overpriced house is a mistake you want to avoid when purchasing a home.
+One of the perks of homeownership is building equity in your investment, and buying an overpriced home will make building equity a difficult task.

 And there’s nothing worse than buyer’s remorse on a home purchase.
-Not sure if the open houses you’re seeing are listed too high?
+Not sure if the homes you’re interested in are listed too high?

 1. The Home Is Listed Significantly Higher Than A Neighboring Property

-Generally speaking, houses in the same neighborhood, and with a comparable floorplan, will likely be within the same general price range.
-So take note, if the open house you’re viewing is price $50,000 more than another open house down the street, you’re likely looking at an overpriced home.
+Houses in the same neighborhood with comparable floorplans will likely be within the same general price range, so pay attention to neighborhood trend reports and make note of any discrepancies you see.
+If the house you’re viewing is priced $50,000 more than another one down the street, you’re likely looking at an overpriced home.

 2. A Neighboring Home Sold Much Faster

 If other homes nearby are selling faster than the home you’re interested in, it could be a sign that the seller is asking too much for their home.

 Double-check those comparable homes and their listing prices.
 It’s likely you’ll find homes in the local real estate market that are selling for less.

 Though the house you’re eyeing may be nicer or larger, rarely will there be a significantly large discrepancy in prices from one neighborhood home to another.

 Your real estate agent should know if there have been other offers made on the home you’re considering, and can help you determine why the home isn’t selling before you make an offer yourself.